 SESSION 6, PART 1 - ANGELOLOGY: THE DOCTRINE OF ANGELS

-Describe what the Bible reveals about angels.
+At the end of this lesson, you will be able to: Describe what the Bible reveals about angels.
 Understand angel's created nature.
 List the classes of angels revealed in scripture.

 Angels Described